-A retiring allowance and severance pay are amounts paid to an employee on:
+A retiring allowance (also called "severance pay") is an amount paid to an employee on:

 - loss of employment; or